Travel Drawings: Midtown, Atlanta

 The process provides more than visual study.
 Through drawing people can focus their minds while developing their spatial reasoning abilities and their skills in working with proportions and gestures.
 The steady observation of my hand movement across the page creates a meditative state which helps me reduce my anxiety and stress while creating a connection with my environment.

-Through travel drawing I transform the present moment into lasting marks which transcend the current instant as I draw both Kim Chong Hak's whimsically rich paintings and the people in a crowded food hall.
+Through travel drawing I transform the present moment into lasting marks which transcend the current instant as I draw both Kim Chong Hak's whimsically rich paintings, the people in a crowded food hall or the rich landscape of the Atlanta Botanical Garden.

-Title: sketch of Midtown AirBnB, Midtown, Atlanta by Dawn Hunter, marker and pen on paper, 9" x 12"
+Title: Atlanta Botanical Garden 2, by Dawn Hunter, marker and pen on paper, 11" x 17"